Propane tanks in France: LPG tank installation costs

 Another thing to consider is whether you want to own the tank or rent it out.
 Here are your options:

 - Buying your own tank, which means you will be able to choose your supplier freely without being tied down to long contracts, and will pay less for propane gas.
 Just bare in mind that a tank costs on average around €1,000 to €2,000 depending on the type of tank you want (underground tanks are usually more expensive).
 You will need to find a supplier willing to provide you with the tank and install it for you at a reasonable price.

-- Renting out a tank and paying a supplement for it, via a subscription or though your monthly propane bills.
+- Renting out a tank and paying a supplement for it, via a subscription or through your monthly propane bills.

 - Paying an upfront deposit, which will be returned to you at the end of your contract period.

-Generally speaking, suppliers prefer to encourage their clients to rent out a tank rather than buying one, as this makes it easier for them to build loyalty and get them to subscribe to a longer and exclusive contract.
+Generally speaking, suppliers encourage their clients to rent out a tank rather than buying one, as this makes it easier for them to build loyalty and get them to subscribe to a longer and exclusivity period.

 If you decide to rent a tank, you will need to first contact an agent from your chosen provider, who will come to your home and determine whether it is indeed possible to install a tank where you live.
-You will then sign the exclusivity clause which binds you to the provider to supply you and install your device.
+Following this, the provider will generally share a contract proposal to sign the exclusivity clause which binds you to the provider to supply you and install your device.

 Getting the tank installed

-- Tanks can work in all sorts of areas - cobbly, steep, muddy, rocky… They can be adapted to function in many environments.
+- Tanks can work in all sorts of areas (e.g. muddy, steep, rocky terrain)

-- They can be buried or fixed overground, it’s up to you.
+- They can be buried or aboveground, as you prefer

 - They can work in extreme temperature conditions - there are no risks of the gas freezing.